Broken Bottle Alley

 ----

 The weekend bell rang and Steven stayed at his desk while the rest of the kids blew out of the classroom and into the hall.
-Waiting Kenny out was probably smart.
+Waiting Kenny out might be smart.
 Or was blending in with the crowd smart?
-Too late – go with plan A.
+Too late.
+Go with plan A.

 T-bone grabbed Steven’s backpack and gave it to Kenny.
 “Doing some extra homework after school, Stevie?”
 Kenny looked through his folder and saw the drawings.
 “Superheroes don’t exist, dickhead.
 But Supervillians do.”
 And he punched Steven in the gut.

-“Um, it’s between Fourth and Fifth Street, over by the Burger King but about four blocks past that.”
+“Um, it’s between Fourth and Fifth Street, over by the Burger King, but about four blocks past.”

 “Let’s go check it out.
 Unless you guys are too scared.”